Keith Hodgson, Minor Advisor

 Coursework is based on current Pennsylvania Department of Education teacher certification requirements.
 This program may be revised as needed to accommodate new state requirements.

-Minor programs are governed by the minor policy published on the the enrollment & registration page in the policies area of the catalogue.
+Minor programs are governed by the minor policy published on the the enrollment & attendance page in the policies area of the catalogue.

 Admission to the Minor